The SEC sues Binance and Zhao Changpeng for violating securities laws, a quick read of the lawsuit summary

 Compiled by: Odialy Planet Daily

 According to Bloomberg, the U.S. Securities and Exchange Commission (SEC) has filed a lawsuit against Binance and its CEO Changpeng Zhao (CZ), as well as two other subsidiaries, BAM Trading Services ("BAM Trading") and BAM Management US Holdings Inc. ("BAM Management"), accusing the defendants of violating U.S. securities regulations.
-Odialy Planet Daily has summarized the key points of the 136-page complaint:
+Odialy Planet Daily has specially summarized the key points of the 136-page complaint:

 The SEC made a final ruling: (a) permanently prohibiting the defendants from further violating federal securities laws; (b) ordering the defendants to surrender their illegal gains and pre-judgment interest; (c) imposing civil penalties on the defendants and ordering appropriate or necessary equitable relief for the benefit of investors; (d) permanently prohibiting the defendants and any entities they control from directly or indirectly using means or instruments of interstate commerce to engage in the issuance, purchase, offer, or sale of securities (including crypto asset securities) and other financial services.

 Sigma Chain is a cryptocurrency asset trading company registered in Switzerland, with CZ as its controlling person and several Binance employees responsible for its operations.
-Among them, a backend manager at Binance is also the president of Sigma Chain and has signing authority for BAM Trading's bank accounts.
+Among them, Binance's back-end manager is also the president of Sigma Chain and has signing authority for BAM Trading's bank accounts.
 Sigma Chain is an active trader on both Binance platforms and refers to itself as "the primary market maker for Binance.com."
 After the launch of the Binance.US platform, Zhao instructed Sigma Chain to become one of its first market makers.
 Furthermore, since Binance.US began offering OTC and OCBS services, Sigma Chain has been one of the trading parties on the Binance.US platform.

 Merit Peak Limited ("Merit Peak") is a cryptocurrency asset trading company registered in the British Virgin Islands, with CZ as its controlling person and several Binance employees responsible for its operations.
 Merit Peak is an OTC operator on Binance.com and one of the earliest market makers on the Binance.US platform.
 Through Merit Peak, CZ also provided over $16 million in funding to BAM Management to support the operations of the Binance.US platform.